justaCasualCoder/G900A-TWRP-ROM/README.md

 # Requirements

-- AT&T S5 on firmware version G900AUCS4DQB1
+- AT&T S5 on firmware version G900AUCS4DQB1 (Flash ABOOT.mbn from G900AUCS4DQB1)

 - Micro SD card ( :warning: This will be erased :warning: )